-In 2000, EPA and Environment Canada agreed to work together to address cross-border environmental issues facing the Georgia Basin-Puget Sound marine ecosystem (Salish Sea).
+In 2000, EPA and Environment and Climate Change Canada agreed to work together to address cross-border environmental issues facing the Georgia Basin-Puget Sound marine ecosystem (Salish Sea).
 This agreement required our two agencies to develop action plans and report to the public on the health of our common ecosystem.

 Our first report was published in 2002, followed by a second report in 2005.
 This website represents the current version of our report.
 It will be updated periodically to reflect new information and data as it becomes available.

 There is some intentional overlap of information between this report and other reports that are available - most notably the Puget Sound Partnership Vital Signs.
 However, this report is unique in its focus on the entire Salish Sea ecosystem with an emphasis on collaboration across the U.S.-Canada international border, and across various levels of government, non-profits, First Nations and tribes.